Gluten-free Spiced chocolate cookies with pumpkin icing are a sweet treat that is great for Fall, and are kid-friendly!

 - Once you've done that, wait a couple of minutes for the icing to set and chow down!

 My favorite way to test recipes is to have a picky eater try it out.
-Let me tell you, my nephew is the pickiest eater I’ve ever met; he’s getting better, but man, it’s pretty bad.
-So, with only a little convincing, I got him to try these out and made sure to capture what I could of his reaction.
-His first bite went in, we all paused, and then another bite, and another.
+Let me tell you, my nephew is the pickiest eater I’ve ever met!
+He’s getting better, but man, it’s pretty bad.
+So, with only a little convincing, I got him to try these out.
+I made sure to capture what I could of his reaction.
+His went in for his first bite, we all paused, and then another bite, and another.
 Then he said, “these are good!”
 Success!

-This was a great way to use some of the almond flour that I keep accumulating from making homemade almond milk!
-So, you know that I’ll be bringing more recipes with that in it your way, very soon.
+These gluten-free spiced chocolate cookies were a great way to use some of the almond flour that I keep accumulating from making homemade almond milk!
+So, you know that I’ll be bringing more recipes with that in it your way, very soon. 🙂

 Did you dress up this past weekend?
 Carved any pumpkins?
 Let’s hear it!